 How to protect your iPad

-We’ve already talked about checking URLs and email addresses before clicking links, or providing personal information.
-On top of doing this, it’s incredibly important to keep your iPad, and your apps, up to date.
+It’s incredibly important to keep your iPad and your apps up to date.
 Updates from Apple and app developers come with new security features, or direct responses to hacks or bad code.
-If you want to keep adware, malware and even some phishing scams off of your iPad, you need to stay on top of software updates, both for iOS, and for each individual app.
+If you want to keep adware, malware and even some phishing scams off of your iPad, you need to stay on top of updates.

 Again, it’s best not to jailbreak your iPad to keep it 100% safe and to keep it repairable, as most Apple Genius bars won’t work to help a jailbroken device.
-If that is what you decide to do, however, make sure you take a few more safety precautions when you use it.
-Try using a VPN (such as ExpressVPN) while you browse the internet so it’s harder for your device to be targeted or seen by outsiders.
+If that’s what you decide to do anyway, make sure you take a few safety precautions.
+Try using a VPN (such as ExpressVPN) while browsing the internet so it’s harder for your device to be targeted or seen by outsiders.

 Download apps only from reputable developers.
 Consider getting an anti-virus app like Bitdefender Mobile Security, which can provide a bit more security to your device in the form of remote locks, added web protection and device wipe features.

-Also remember restarting your device can sometimes help reset it if bad software has gotten in, and that kick people accessing your device remotely off your iPad.
+Also, restarting your device can sometimes help.
+Reset it if bad software has gotten in.
+That’ll help kick people accessing your device remotely off your iPad.
 Also consider clearing your cache periodically so adware gets flushed out before it tricks you, or becomes an annoyance when you use your tablet.

-The last way to protect your iPad is to back it up regularly, to cloud storage or your computer.
-If malware gets in that necessitates you restoring your iPad to factory settings, you’ll be less impeded if you have clean backups available, and your iPad can be back up and functioning that much sooner.
+The last way to protect your iPad is to back it up regularly.
+Backup to cloud storage or your computer.
+If malware gets in, that necessitates you restoring your iPad to factory settings and you’ll be less impeded if you have clean backups available.

 iPads are some of the safest devices when it comes to malware and viruses, but they’re still vulnerable to some attacks.
 Keep your iPad safe by knowing what to watch out for, and protecting it in advance with the advice we’ve provided.